bhboyle/ESP32_Light_Switch/README.md

 #### All parts ordered for version two of the hardware.
 Waiting for boards to arrive.

+## Programming
+Programming the device the first time has to be done via the USB C connector before the device is assembled.
+Once the initial programming is done the device can be programmed via the web interface by going to the following URL: http://deviceIp/update From here you can upload the firmware generated from platformIO.

 ## Todo
 * The biggest remaining item on the list of things to do at this point for version one of this project is documentation.
 * The next thing to be done is to order version two of the boards and test the new hardware and software.